MangoTheCat/dataengtechtest/README.md

 * Twitter User Population script (Python) for querying the database, the API and inserting data into the userinfo table
 * Output file for the unique reviewers
 * Output file for the twitter followers/reviews
+* Output file for the users with 5 reviews or more
 * A dumped MySQL database structure
 * Suitable tests for the scripts